 06 of 08

 Cook the Meatballs in the Tomato Sauce

-Add the meatballs to the tomato sauce, along with a little water—1/4 cup (60 ml) is usually enough, but you can thin the sauce even more if you like—and cover.
-Cook for about 40 minutes, or until the sauce is thick.
-Taste and adjust seasoning if desired.Continue to 7 of 8 below.
+Add the meatballs to the tomato sauce along with a little water; 1/4 cup (60 milliliters) is usually enough, but you can thin the sauce even more if you like.
+Cover the tagine and cook for about 40 minutes, or until the sauce is thick.
+Taste and adjust the seasoning.Continue to 7 of 8 below.

 07 of 08

-Break the eggs over the top of the meatballs, and cover.
-Poach the eggs in the sauce for an additional 5 to 10 minutes, until the egg whites are solid and the yolks are partially set.Continue to 8 of 8 below.
+Break the eggs over the top of the meatballs and cover the pot.
+Poach the eggs in the sauce for five to 10 minutes, until the egg whites are solid and the yolks are partially set.Continue to 8 of 8 below.

 08 of 08